Endpoint Security

 Does Coro's antivirus (AV) have a ransomware rollback feature?

-Does Coro automatically retrieve and store device encryption recovery keys, even if the encryption was not initiated by Coro?
+Does Coro automatically retrieve and store device encryption recovery keys, even if Coro did not initiate the encryption?

-Yes, Coro automatically retrieves and stores device encryption recovery keys, even if the encryption was not initiated by Coro.
+Yes, Coro automatically retrieves and stores device encryption recovery keys, even if Coro did not initiate the encryption.

 note